Millennials have been blamed for many of the financial woes in the United States.

 According to LendEDU, the average student loan debt per borrower is currently $27,975, and over 45 million student debtors owe a combined total of over $1.45 trillion.

 This debt has its negative implications that many senior citizens might notice in the news.
-One study found that 73 percent of student borrowers have delayed saving for retirement due to student debt, while 63 percent have put off buying a car.

 So, while the numbers for this question are tight, there appears to be a general sympathy from senior citizens toward younger Americans and their student loan debt.
 Despite thinking that millennials are taking on too much debt, perhaps older Americans believe young borrowers have no other choice in today’s ultra-competitive society.